Albert Chong, Faces From My Past (2010)

 These faces are family, friends, acquiantances, colleagues, artists, and strangers.
 All have passed before my camera and been photographed intentionally and sometimes unintentionally.
 The work is inherently selfish in that it functions primarily for the mnemonic recall of individuals in my life that photographs trigger.
 The work is for me is like a stroll down ‘Memory Lane’ in which I recognize all the faces in the photo-mosaic and the flood of memories that the viewing unleashes.

-Note: The image is an excerpt from the larger work.
-The piece in its entirety is located outside the Ethnic Studies main office (Ketchum 184).
+Note: The piece in its entirety is located outside the Ethnic Studies main office (Ketchum 184).